top of page

 Halloween is finally here!
 Halloween isn’t all about scary and gruesome things.
 There are plenty of spooky cute Halloween picture books that kids will enjoy reading and adults can read to them as well.
 These are great because they teach kids valuable life lessons while still keeping things appropriate for little ears and eyes.
-Celebrate the holiday with your kids by adding some spooky fun to your October reading list. *This post may contain affiliate links and I may earn a small commission at no additional cost to you.
-As an Amazon Affiliate, I earn from qualifying purchases*
+Celebrate the holiday with your kids by adding some spooky fun to your October reading list.
+Here is a list of books you can read to your children this Halloween season to help them get in the spirit without being scared witless or otherwise terrified.

 by Sarah Conway